boolesrings/Simple-upcoming-wordpress-plugin/readme.txt

 * **category_name**: If defined, show posts only from these categories.
 You can provide multiple comma-separated category identifiers (slugs).

+* **days_old**: Show events whose Event Date is no more than this many days past.
+The default is `0`, which shows only events taking place today or later.
+If you enter a non-numeric value such as **infinity**, then all matching events will be shown regardless of the Event Date.

 * **style**: One of *list* (default) or *post*.
 If it is *list*, then the list style is indented and bulleted.
 If it is *post* then the